Ralph Johns

 Port 5190 is the port used for logging in to the AOL Instant Messenger server "oscar".
 This is done on the TCP protocol and is connected at the AIM end to other servers where your Buddy (and everyone else's) list is kept.
 This return info comes back on the UDP protocol to update your Buddy List with who is on-line, their Status Messages and Buddy Pics.

-(Note: Your Buddy list is not kept on your computer !!
+An Aside:- (Note: Your Buddy list is not kept on your computer !!
 Make a backup using Address Book.
 See Adding Buddies)

 See further down for Jabber.